128technology/docs/docs/concepts_metadata.md

 - Path (or link) data, as learned through BFD.
 This includes real-time path measurement for latency and jitter, as well as real-time reporting of observed packet loss.
 - Router and service utilization data, as learned via metadata exchanges.
 As defined in this document, Routers exchange metadata with each other in order to (among other things) report on the active load for a given service, as well as their own load.
 This “service feedback” information is sent from the egress router to the ingress router, and affords the ability for the ingress router to make well-informed decisions for future sessions.

-This last bullet is the focus of the remainder of this section.

 ### Service Feedback

 With each new session that is established between two routers, the metadata from the egress router includes load information to describe that service’s current occupancy.
 This is based strictly on a count of the number of active sessions, but could be extended to use other attributes as metric data (e.g., bandwidth).
-These metrics are collectively referred to as “capacity criteria”; we have deferred implementing any capacity criteria aside from the number of active sessions.
+These metrics are collectively referred to as “capacity criteria”.

-By inserting this in metadata, the egress router can send real-time information back, in band, to the ingress router.
+By inserting capacity criteria in metadata, the egress router can send real-time information back, in band, to the ingress router.
 This information can (and should) be time sensitive – after a period of time the information, if it is not refreshed by another session assignment (and hence more metadata from the egress router), this information is considered obsolete.
 With frequent exchanges between two specific routers, the ingress router will have nearly perfect load information on the egress router – even if that ingress router is not the only source of traffic to that egress router.

 ## Metadata Application: High Availability

 At its essence, metadata represents state information that is exchanged between routers.
 In its most primitive use case, an ingress router sends pre-transform packet information to the egress router for it to “reconstitute” the original source and destination addresses and ports of the original inbound packet.
 This is performed with the first packet for every new session entering into a 128T fabric.
 This same technique is also employed on non-first packets for existing sessions if a router has determined that its counterpart is no longer reachable (due to network issues or system failure).

 After a router (which could have originally been the ingress or egress router of a session) detects that the adjacent peer it has been talking with has failed over or rebooted, an event is triggered for all flows destined to the newly active peer to restart metadata generation.
-When BFD notices a state change with a connected peer indicative of a failover or reboot, it triggers an event for the datapath to handle.
+When BFD notices a state change with a connected peer indicative of a failover or reboot, it triggers an event to reevaluate path selection for active sessions.
 This event tells all flows generating metadata to do a one time check (when going through action processing) to see if their relevant peer has had a state change and is in need of metadata.
 If the event is relevant to the flow, metadata is enabled, otherwise the event is marked as observed and the existing metadata action state is unchanged.

 ## Metadata Application: Workload Mobility

 Similar to the high availability scenario, network events may sometimes require session state to be moved among routers in a 128T fabric.
 The term workload mobility refers to the migration of a workload (virtual machine, container, etc.) from one location in a network to another; the challenge this presents to 128T is that not only does the configuration need to account for the change (i.e., a service-route’s egress interface moves), but sessions in progress may also need to move as a result.
-This document focuses on the migration of sessions; configuration changes are executed without any implications to metadata.

 As with high availability, the use of metadata is critical to migrating a session from one router to another.
 In much the same way, when a (terminating) workload is moved to a new location, the ingress router will send packets for in-progress sessions to a new location, including brand new metadata to a new recipient.

 ## Metadata Composition

-Metadata that the 128T system can generate is an accumulation of attributes associated with a session being established or in certain circumstances per-packet attributes.
-This section contains the composition of each type of metadata, as well as the meaning of the individual fields.
+Metadata that the 128T system can generate is an accumulation of attributes associated with a session being established, or in certain circumstances per-packet attributes.
 Below is an example of the format of metadata that will sit between the layer 4 header of a packet and its payload.
-There exist both Header attributes as well as Payload attributes.
+There exist both _Header attributes_ as well as _Payload attributes_.
 Header attributes are always guaranteed to be unencrypted.
-Payload attributes may be encrypted depending on configured security policy.
+Payload attributes may be encrypted depending on the configuration of a security policy.
 Each attribute listed below will indicate whether it is a header attribute (unencrypted) or payload attribute (optionally encrypted).
-There are presently no attributes that can exist in both sections.
+Attributes can not exist in both sections.

 ```
  0                   1                   2                   3